 Gels are being used more and more in the field of conservation.
 They are highly customizable in their shape, pH levels, and moisture content.
 With a very low water level, these gels are perfect for slowly humidifying and cleaning paper.
 They absorb impurities without causing extreme swelling or distortion to the paper fibers, providing a safe and controllable way to remove stains.

-Each sheet is hand marbled, using authentic techniques and quite often historical pigments as well.
+Each sheet is hand marbled using authentic techniques, and quite often historical pigments as well.
 If a cover is missing, new endsheets can be made to match the existing sheet or fragments; or a new paper can be found that is sympathetic in color and design to the time of the book's original printing.
+The Marbler's Apprentice, Chena Rivers, Jemma Lewis, and Payhembury Marbled Papers are a few of the talented artists I am privlaged to work with.

 Cast Acrylic Films